Categories

 Lasting Power of Attorney: Acting as an attorney

-Being an attorney under a Power of Attorney involves a great deal of power and responsibility so it is extremely important that the attorney is trustworthy and understands what acting as an attorney entails.
-The attorney is governed by the...
+Being an attorney under a Power of Attorney involves a great deal of power and responsibility.
+So, it is extremely important that the attorney is trustworthy and understands what acting as an attorney entails.
+The attorney is governed by the Office of the Public...

 MyPOA Day – March 2024